sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Fixed PHP error during upgrade.
 * Moved clear cache button and changed style.
 * Updated shortcode display attribute to allow a value of 'grouped-list'.
+* JavaScript restructured to fit more in line with best practices.

 = 2.0.3.1 =